StevenHwanghh/Flask/README.md

 7. multiple routes point to the same route function
 8. Error handling with @app.errorhandler
 9. POST request by methods=['GET', 'POST'].
-Use request.form[] to get data 10.url_for('static', filename = 'css/main.css') to point to static resource 11.logging information
+Use request.form[] to get data
+10. url_for('static', filename = 'css/main.css') to point to static resource
+11. logging information
+12. redirect to another page
+13. {% with %} statement in Jinja lets you define variable, but limits the scope of a variable with the {% endwith %}
+14. Add css to style flash